Leaderboard

 3 points

-22. Creating a magazine cover is another way I like to showcase my photos, and I enjoy creating them.
+Creating a magazine cover is another way I like to showcase my photos, and I enjoy creating them.
 They are quick and easy to create, as they don't require shadows, textures.
 Whilst getting all the information that a scrapbook page will contain.
 Title, date, location and so on.
 They are flat pages.
 Although the toads are amphibians, I still added them to the cover.
 The snakes are reptiles of the suborder Serpentes.
 The Plains Spadefoot toad are small, this one was an inch and a quarter, as I measured it.
 The other one wasn't much bigger at 2 inches.
 I love everything about snakes.
-This on I picked up to take a portrait shot, looking around for a non busy background.
+This on I picked up to take a portrait shot, looking around for a non busy background.3 points

 2 points

-25. Carole and I were talking about her corner and frame punches, and we agreed, that they are unique.
+Carole and I were talking about her corner and frame punches, and we agreed, that they are unique.
 You won't find them anywhere else, not even in photoshop.
 I use them a lot, not only on strips or labels, but I will quite often punch out a quarter of a page or more, which will give a lovely effect.
 I can't remember who it was, but someone commented how large the punch was, and never thought to use them in that way.
-Michele, your pages are always fun, the colours and effects you use are as Jannette said a feast for the eyes, and brighten up anyone day, with your choice of colours.
+Michele, your pages are always fun, the colours and effects you use are as Jannette said a feast for the eyes, and brighten up anyone day, with your choice of colours.2 points

 2 points